AlexandreFenyo/net-monitor/README.md

 See below the chapter _Client integration_ and choose a way to import the net-monitor JavaScript module (script tag, ES6 module, common JS, ...).

-We suppose here that you have imported this module as the named object NetMonitor, for instance this way:
+We suppose here that you have imported this module as the named object `NetMonitor`, the following way for instance:

 ````html
 <script src="javascript/public/net-monitor.bundle.min.js"></script>